alter-alter/DelugeFirmware/README.md

 Turning the ◀&#xFE0E;▶&#xFE0E; knob allows you to adjust the start point of the slice.
 Additionally, turning the ▼&#xFE0E;▲&#xFE0E; knob transposes the slice.

+Pressing the Select knob finalizes the slicing process.

 https://youtu.be/w_1FBTHhPNs